Skip to content

 Classification issues can be a big problem for business when dealing with the FLSA.
 For example, it’s common for employers to improperly classify workers as exempt, and then fail to pay overtime wages.
 This can lead to penalties and even legal issues.

-The most common roles that are excluded from receiving overtime pay are “white-collar exemptions” for executive, administrative and professional employees.
-To qualify, the employee must be paid a salary (not hourly), earn minimum annual pay of $35,568, and regularly perform certain duties.
+The most common roles that are excluded from receiving overtime pay are “white-collar exemptions” for executive, administrative, and professional employees.
+To qualify, the employee must be paid a salary (not hourly), earn minimum annual pay of $58,656 (a significant increase from 2024), and regularly perform certain duties.
 For example, an executive is required to supervise two or more employees.
 For all hours worked past 40 in a work week, non-exempt employees must be paid 1.5 times their regular pay rate.

 Misclassifying Freelancers and Employees